common-workflow-language/cwlviewer/README.md

 The optional parameter `--no-commits` can be added to skip those entries that look like a commit ID.
 Note that this might break previous permalinks.

-# CONNECTING JAVA DEBUGGER WITH DOCKER COMPOSE
+# CONNECTING JAVA DEBUGGER WITH DOCKER COMPOSE USING INTELLIJ IDE

 Connecting to a java debugger can be broken down into the following steps:
-###1.
-Run the application using docker-compose
+### 1. Run the application using docker-compose
 Create a Dockerfile_debug at the root of the directory with the same content as the Dockerfile of the application

 Create a docker-compose-debug.yml file with the same content as the docker-compose.yml file at the root of the directory replacing this in the docker-compose-debug.yml